C4NIBAYL1SM3/C4NIBAYL1SM3/README.md

  𑣲  PLEASE do not copy my ponies, but if you want to take insp.. its okay ( ASK NICELY FIRST ) IM BAD AT ENGLISH HUHUHUHU

  **𑣲 IM not ignoring youm i was afk most of the time.   𐙚**

+  **𑣲 either offtab or afk, so w2i is recommended... i also block freely. and YES i have like 300 styles im very inconsistent heh....**
  ## VISIT MY RENTRY / PATREON / strawpage INSTEADD... !!ㅤㅤ 𓏲 ๋࣭ ࣪ㅤㅤㅤ ˖🎐

 <!--